Are you trying to market your company online? Who isn’t, right? But do you know how to market your company online without spending much money?

 Big marketing idea #5: Google local

-Now by no means am I saying that you should claim random locations on localized search, but you should claim at least your office or wherever you operate your business from.
+By no means am I saying that you should claim random locations on localized search, but you should claim at least the location of your office or wherever you operate your business from.

-From Facebook, to Twitter, to Google Plus, they are all popular sites that you should be leveraging.
-Create profiles on each of those sites as they are a good source of traffic and they’ll create new opportunities for you to find customers.
+Facebook, Twitter and Google Plus are all popular sites that you should be leveraging.
+Create profiles on each of those sites as they are a good source of traffic.
+They’ll create new opportunities for you to find customers.

 Big marketing idea #7: Become a guest author

 An easy way to get your company out there is to write guest blog posts on other blogs.
 From TechCrunch to Huffington Post, there are thousands of popular blogs on the Internet.
-And the one thing all of these blogs want is more content.
+One thing all of these blogs want is more content.

-If you are looking to find places to guest blog you can check out My Blog Guest or you can manually hit up popular blogs in your field.
+If you are looking to find places to guest blog, you can check out My Blog Guest, or you can approach popular blogs in your field one by one.

-One company that leverages this tactic is GRP, which is a venture capital firm out of LA.
+One company that leverages this tactic is GRP, which is a venture capital firm in LA.
 Mark Suster, one of the partners at the firm, is known for guest blogging on sites like TechCrunch on a regular basis.
-By doing this GRP is getting their name out there and it is helping them get more deal flow.
+By doing this, GRP is getting its name out there, and it is helping the company to get more deal flow.

 Big marketing idea #8: Case Studies

-If you already have happy customers, why not get a case study from them?
+If you already have happy customers, why not create a case study based on their experiences?
 Get them to talk about your product or service, how they used it, and the results they got.